Finschia/finschia-sdk/x/foundation/README.md

 ## EventGovMint

-`EventGovMint` is an event emitted when coins are minted by proposal
+`EventGovMint` is an event emitted when coins are minted.

 | Attribute Key | Attribute Value |
 |---------------|-----------------|